The Rev: Artistry

-Initially influenced by punk rock during his youth, Sullivan eventually adopted influence from artists such as Frank Zappa, Dave Weckl, Terry Bozzio, Dream Theater, Pantera, Rush and Slayer.
+Initially influenced by punk rock during his youth, Sullivan was also influenced by artists such as Frank Zappa, Dave Weckl, Terry Bozzio, Dream Theater, Pantera, Rush and Slayer.

 Death

 On December 28, 2009, Sullivan was found unresponsive at his home in Huntington Beach, California.
 Upon arrival to the hospital, he was pronounced dead at the age of 28.
 Police stated that his death was not suspicious and appeared to be from natural causes.
 An autopsy performed on December 30 was inconclusive, but toxicology results released six months later revealed the cause of death to be an overdose of alcohol, diazepam, oxycodone, oxymorphone, and nordiazepam.
-The coroner noted an enlarged heart as a "significant condition" that may have played a role in his death.
+The coroner also noted an enlarged heart as a "significant condition" that may have played a role in Sullivan's death.

 On January 6, 2010, a private funeral was held for Sullivan.
+He was cremated, and buried at Good Shepherd Cemetery in Huntington Beach, California.
 Avenged Sevenfold dedicated their fifth studio album Nightmare to him, as well as songs including "So Far Away", which had been written by his bandmate and childhood friend Synyster Gates, and "Fiction", which Sullivan had written three days before his death.

 Sullivan's bandmate M. Shadows later said in an interview with Hard Drive Radio, "The eeriest thing about it is there is a song on the album called 'Fiction' [a nickname Sullivan gave himself] which started out with the title 'Death'.
 And it was the last song The Rev wrote for the album, and when he handed it in, he said, 'That's it, that's the last song for this record.'
 And then, three days later, he died."

 Legacy

 Sullivan's triple bass drum kit from the 2008 Taste of Chaos tour was donated for display at a Hard Rock Cafe in Las Vegas.
-It has since been taken down after the Hard Rock Cafe closed due to COVID-19.
+It was taken down after the Hard Rock Cafe closed due to COVID-19.
 Another drum kit he used is displayed in a Hard Rock Cafe in Gatlinburg, Tennessee.
 In 2024, Brandon Toews of Drumeo wrote: "The original drummer and founding member of Avenged Sevenfold has become an iconic figure in rock and metal with his skills, creativity, and huge personality.
 Though he passed away far too soon at just 28 years old, his drumming continues to make a massive impact – and he’s quickly become a legend in his own right."